Dynamic Port Forwarding

 In background, Dynamic Port Forwarding launches a SOCKS Proxy Server on the local device, which can also be used inside a Web Browser or any other application that supports SOCKS.
 This way you can access any resource through the Jump Server even it's a web page, a database, a file server, etc.

 Subsequent connections are forwarded through the Jump Server

-When enabled, Dynamic Port Forwarding will forward all connections INSIDE WebSSH (SSH, SFTP, TUNNEL) to your Jump Server.
+When enabled, Dynamic Port Forwarding will forward all connections INSIDE WebSSH (SSH, SFTP, TUNNEL, WEB) to your Jump Server.
 This means that you only will be able to access resources reachable through the Jump Server.

 How to use it?

 - Add a new tunnel by choossing Tunnel tab and by pessing the + button

 - Fill all required fields in order to establish the SSH connection

 - Finally put the magical word inside the port fowarding field : a simple wildcard character

 - Save the tunnel and launch it by tapping on it